 If your bunny does not take to using the litter tray in the new place and instead repeatedly goes to a different spot in the room it may be easier to move the litter tray there if it's not inconvenient.

 Bunnies can be very stubborn.
-If your bunny keeps going back to the original spot you may need to move the litter tray back there or keep both of them.
+If your bunny keeps going back to the original spot you may need to move the litter tray back there or keep both.